What type of Headaches & Migraines do I have?

 Tumour Headache

-Symptoms: Pain progressively worsens; projectile vomiting; possible visual disturbances speech or personality changes; problems with equilibrium; gait, or coordination; seizures.
+Pain progressively worsens; projectile vomiting; possible visual disturbances speech or personality changes; problems with equilibrium; gait, or coordination; seizures.
 It is an extremely rare condition.

 Risk Factors: Unknown.